Passo della Teglia: Geography

 The pass stands between Monte Pizzo (1417 m, NW) and Monte Fenaira (1457 m, SE).
 It is located on the ridge dividing the drainage basins of Arroscia and Centa, both tributaries of the Ligurian Sea.

 Its eastern side is mainly occupied by a large beech forest named Bosco di Rezzo.
 Near the saddle stands a picnic place and some information panels about the peculiarities of the surrounding environment.
 The pass can be reached following the provincial road nr.17 di Passo Teglia both from Pieve di Teco, through Rezzo, or from Molini di Triora, through the village of Andagna.

 History

 In former times the pass was crossed by the strada Marenca (Marenca road), an ancient route connecting the Riviera with the Ligurian mountains.
-The foothpath which nowadays retraces it continues inland towards Monte Monega.
+The footpath which nowadays retraces it continues inland towards Monte Monega.
 The pass during the II World War saw some fights between local partisans and Nazi fascist troops.

 The road which crosses the pass is at risk of landslides and several times was interrupted by them.